fadedlamp42/k8s-grafana-test/README.md

 ```

 ## Usage
-Call scripts in tools/ directly or simply '''make init''' and '''make proxy'''
+Call scripts in tools/ directly or simply `make init` and `make proxy`